Earl of Wharncliffe: Present peer

-Richard Alan Montagu Stuart Wortley, 5th Earl of Wharncliffe (born 1953), is an American distant cousin of the fourth Earl, a grandson of Ralph Granville Montagu-Stuart-Wortley (1864–1927), a younger brother of the second earl, and succeeded to the peerages in 1987.
+Richard Alan Montagu Stuart Wortley, 5th Earl of Wharncliffe (born 1953), is an American second cousin once removed of the fourth Earl, a grandson of Ralph Granville Montagu-Stuart-Wortley (1864–1927), a younger brother of the second earl, and succeeded to the peerages in 1987.
 At the time, he was a construction foreman from Cumberland, Maine.
 The fourth Earl separated the peerages from what was left of the estate, leaving it to his immediate family.
 In July 1987, the new peer arrived in Yorkshire as a tourist, to visit the family seat, which he had never seen.
 He commented “I am just an ordinary guy.”
 The estate was ultimately inherited by Lady Rowena Wortley-Hunt, only surviving child of the fourth earl, who took it over on her mother’s death in 2001.

 The heir apparent to the peerages is the present holder's eldest son, Reed Montagu Stuart Wortley, Viscount Carlton (born 1980).